 At Fethiye Times we receive lots of messages from readers sharing their experiences and love of Fethiye with us.
-In March this year we received a very excited message from Yuriy and Helen, a couple from the Ukraine, who were planning a trip to Fethiye.
+In March this year we received a very excited message from Yuriy and Lena, a couple from the Ukraine, who were planning a trip to Fethiye.

 A message from a reader